AllDuffy/Darknet_Yolov4/readme.md

-A Google Collab notebook with instructions I followed to succesfully train the model used here: https://www.youtube.com/watch?v=5xzQFB-I5XQ
+A Google Collab notebook with instructions to succesfully train the model used here: https://www.youtube.com/watch?v=5xzQFB-I5XQ

 Corresponding proposal for the Futures Forum on Learning: Tools Competition is below